 Science has yet to provide a definitive answer either way.
 In 2007, Mike Stringham, a North Carolina State University (NCSU) researcher, reported on his findings after spending

-A December 2010 episode of Mythbusters found no significant difference in their between the number of flies attracted to a chamber holding both rotten meat and a plastic bag of water (without coins) and one which held only rotten meat.
+A December 2010 episode of Mythbusters found no significant difference between the number of flies attracted to a chamber holding both rotten meat and a plastic bag of water (without coins) and one which held only rotten meat.
 As with the NCSU experiment, however, the results might have been an artifact of the particular setup used rather than proof of a general truism.

 San Francisco Examiner columnist Richard Fagerlund (aka "Bugman") has tackled this question (in a decidedly unscientific way) several times over the course of years: